linkthegamer/linkthegamer.github.io/_posts/2025-07-25-Project-Amelia.markdown

----
-layout: post
+andatorsatorsrylayout: post
 title:  "Project Amelia"
 date:   2025-07-25 12:00:00 +0000
 categories: Stories
 ---

 You are a mouse.
 Your life has always been one of caution and fear.
 Scurrying from house to house in search of crumbs.
-Dodging the hungry gaze of hungry predators and the stomping paws of unaware giants.
+Dodging the hungry gaze of predators and the stomping paws of unaware giants.
 It's a rough life, but it is yours, or was yours, you guess.
 You found yourself today having made a mistake that cost you your freedom.
 A simple pantry raid without checking what kind of giant owned the place.
 Now you find yourself staring at the smiling face of a female cheetah.

 "Well, hello there, my little mouse."